ll-zerr/landscape-lp/README.md

 - Turn nav items into links and add effects for them on hover.
 - Change opacity of overlay to reveal more detail of images.
 - Apply media queries for smaller screens.
 (This was a point where I needed to really evaluate the new layout and how I wanted the elements to respond here.)
+- Add a toggle hamburger to reveal the nav menu when clicked on smaller screens.

 ### Continued development